 Your first year of study builds the foundation of your philosophy and ethics knowledge.
 You will study normative ethics and metaethics, including utilitarianism, virtue ethics, animal ethics, and the meaning of moral statements.
 You also look at free will and determinism, as well as the philosophy of knowledge (epistemology) such as empiricism, rationality, transcendental idealism, and phenomenology.

-Another key topic you will explore is existentialism and the meaning of life, using the works of Kierkegaard, Nietzsche, Heidegger, and Sartre as a basis for discussions.
+Another key topic you will explore is existentialism and the meaning of life, using the works of, for example, Søren Kierkegaard, Friedrich Nietzsche, Martin Heidegger, and Jean-Paul Sartre as a basis for discussions.

 You are also introduced to the study of religion, with a focus on the religious traditions of African traditional religions, Judaism, Christianity, Islamic tradition and Hinduism.

-In your second year, you build on your knowledge and study a number of new topics, including the philosophy of religion, exploring themes such as the existence of God, religious language, and the problem of evil.
-You also look at political philosophy, with a focus on democracy and its critics, and applied ethics topics such as capital punishment, abortion and euthanasia.
+In your second year, you build on your knowledge and study a number of new topics, including the philosophy of religion, exploring themes such as the existence of God, religious language, with a particular concern for God in post-Kantian philosophy.
+You also look at political philosophy, with a focus on democracy and its critics, and topics in applied ethics, such as capital punishment, abortion and euthanasia.

 You will explore philosophical aesthetics such as beauty, taste and the significance of art, as well as continuing your studies in Islam and global Christianity and examining Buddhism in detail.

 Your final year is an in-depth look at some of the key philosophical themes.
-You will study Descartes, Locke and Hume to explore the theories of personal identity, as well as looking at the ethical implications of bias and personhood.
-You will also look at contemporary debates in the philosophy of mind such as materialism, artificial intelligence, and the mind/brain relationship.
-Other lecture topics include the relationship between faith and reason in postmodern thought, and key thinkers in continental philosophy, including Derrida, Levinas, Kristeva, and Irigaray.
+You will study early modern theories of personal identity including those of John Locke and David Hume.
+You will also look at contemporary debates in the philosophy of mind such as materialism, artificial intelligence, and the mind/brain relationship, as well as the social construction of the self in areas of gender and race.
+Other lecture topics include the understandings of God in continental philosophy and phenomenology, looking at, key thinkers such as Martin Heidegger, Jacques Derrida, Emmanuel Levinas, and Luce Irigaray.

 As a Philosophy, Ethics and Religion graduate, you will have developed excellent skills in critical thinking, textual analysis and report writing, and have high-level oral communication skills.
 You will have an in-depth knowledge of one or more living religious traditions other than Christianity, an understanding of the role of religion in human societies today, and an ability to empathise with and understand different points of view.

 This prepares you for a range of careers including law, media, public administration, social and community work.
 Many graduates enter the teaching profession and you will be well positioned to pursue postgraduate study in philosophy and related humanity subjects.
+Some of our students go on to study on our own taught MA in Theology, Philosophy, and Religion.
 A background in Philosophy, Ethics and Religion is excellent preparation for teaching philosophy and/or religious studies at A Level.
 More broadly, it equips you with the intellectual skills and perspectives needed for facing the ethical and ideological challenges of the contemporary world.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.